-Agreement to sign up for maintenance paths as a landscape feature
+Agreement to add maintenance paths as a landscape feature

 Farmers will be allowed to register maintenance paths as landscape features until 2023.